dohomi/react-hook-form-mui/README.md

 This project uses `tsup` to wrap the package for `npm`.

+### Support Maintanance
-If you find this package useful consider to sponsor it with a small contribution:
+If you find this package useful consider a small contribution:
 [Buy Me A Coffee](https://www.buymeacoffee.com/dohomi)